 18. Mulholland Drive (2001)

 Perhaps more so than any other film here, the experience of watching David Lynch’s masterpiece made me question what I thought about cinema and fiction in general.
-It’s a surreal, disturbing investigation of dreams, fantasies and crushed ambitions.
+It’s a surreal, disturbing investigation of dreams, fantasies, and crushed ambitions.
 Lynch uses the form itself to manipulate the audience and then point out how easy it was to do it – because we wanted to be manipulated.
 He sets up expectations that are either subverted entirely or completely ignored.
 The film can be funny at times and scary at others but, much more memorably, is painful to watch.
 It’s painful to see Lynch point at us from the screen and say exactly what’s at the back of our minds.
-It’s a film that utilises formal technique as well as cultural expectations to say something about the very nature of why we want to sit in the dark and escape into a screen for a couple of hours.
+It’s a film that utilizes formal technique as well as cultural expectations to say something about the very nature of why we want to sit in the dark and escape into a screen for a couple of hours.
 Because of that, it will stick with me forever.

 17. Taxi Driver (1976)

 I really didn’t get ‘Taxi Driver’ the first time I saw it – I think I was too young at the time.
-I knew everyone loved it and that “You talkin’ to me?” was one of the most recognisable movie quotes of all time.
-It was certainly violent and adult but my expectations were not met.
-So, I came back a little bit older and a little bit more experienced in life and suddenly I saw it.
+I knew everyone loved it and that “You talkin’ to me?” was one of the most recognizable movie quotes of all time.
+It was certainly violent and adult, but my expectations were not met.
+So, I came back a little bit older and a little bit more experienced in life, and suddenly I saw it.
 I saw it all.
 It spoke on such a profound level – so viciously real and so unrepentantly relatable – that it had gone completely over my head the first time.
 When I came back and saw it again, I felt like it was made just for me.
 At some point in our lives, we all feel like Travis Bickle.
-Scorsese knew it, Schrader knew it and De Niro knew it, which is why we have an uncompromising, raw and feverish look at hell by way of New York City.
+Scorsese knew it, Schrader knew it, and De Niro knew it, which is why we have an uncompromising, raw and feverish look at hell by way of New York City.